pedro-mendonca/GP-Convert-PT-AO90/readme.txt

 It extends the translation platform GlotPress used to translate WordPress projects.
 Since GlotPress 3.x there is a new Variants feature, enabling some Locales to be a variant of a root Locale.
 With this, comes fallback.
 If a translation doesn't exist on the variant, it assumes its root translation.
-This plugin links both Portuguese Locales in a way that you only need to focus in translating and manage consistency on the root Portuguese (Portugal), knowing that the variant is being automatically converted and synced with no human action needed.
+This plugin links both Portuguese Locales in a way that you only need to focus in translating and manage consistency on the root Portuguese (Portugal), knowing that the variant Portuguese (Portugal, AO90) is being automatically converted and synced with no human action needed.
 With this tool, the translators can continue to provide both Locales with the minimum effort.

 = Does this means that translations are now converted automatically on translate.wp.org?